AssetFetch/spec/spec.md

 ## 4.4.
 Variable and Fixed Queries

-In AssetFetch, there are several instances where the provider needs to describe a possible HTTP request that a client can make to perform a certain action or obtain data, such as browsing for assets, unlocking components or downloading files.
+In AssetFetch, there are several instances where the provider needs to describe a possible HTTP request that a client can make to perform a certain action or receive new data, such as browsing for assets, unlocking components or downloading files.
 In this context, the specification differentiates between "variable" and "fixed" queries.

 ### 4.4.1.
 Variable Query